Summary and Setup

 Using Conda to install packages

-Conda is the package management system associated with Anaconda and runs on Windows, macOS and Linux.
+Conda is an open-source package and environment manager that runs on Windows, macOS and Linux.

-Screenshot of the terminal window that opens when you launch the Anaconda Prompt application
+Screenshot of the terminal window that opens when you launch the Miniforge Prompt application

-Note the notation of the prompt inside the terminal window.
-The name inside the parentheses refers to which conda environment you are working inside of, and ‘base’ is the name given to the default environment included with every Anaconda distribution.
+Note the prompt notation inside the terminal window.
+The name inside the parentheses refers to which conda environment you are working in. base is the name given to the default environment included with every conda distribution.

-To create a new environment for this lesson, the command starts with the conda keywords conda create.
-This command can be followed by a name for the new environment and the package(s) to install but to make things easier, inside the script download folder, we have given you an environment.yml file to use instead.
-(See download link below if you haven’t already.)
+To create a new environment, the command starts with the conda keywords conda env create followed by a name for the new environment and the package(s) to install.

 (base) C:\Users\Lab> conda env create --file cnn_workshop_environment.yml